A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Workload-Adjustable Transceiver Design

 After passing through the physical channel, the received signal is expressed as

-where $h$ represents the channel gain and $n$ is the noise.
-We consider the additive white Gaussian noise (AWGN) channel in this paper.\footnote{The used diffusion model is Gaussian noise-based hot diffusion, which is designed to denoise Gaussian distributed noise.
-For filtering other types of noise, like Rayleigh noise, a cold diffusion-based module could be necessary \cite{bansal2024cold}.}
+where $\mathbf{H}\in\mathbb{C}^{M_{c}\times M_{c}} $ represents the channel gain matrix and $\mathbf{N}$ is the noise.
+We consider the additive white Gaussian noise (AWGN) channel in this paper.\footnote{\minew{The used diffusion model is Gaussian noise-based hot diffusion, which is designed to denoise Gaussian distributed noise.
+For filtering other types of noise, like Rayleigh noise, it is necessary to specifically pre-train a cold diffusion-based module \cite{bansal2024cold}.}}